-

 American Carnage: Sarah Palin’s Revolution

-I: Family Sarah Palin was like a comet zooming across the American sky: out of Alaska, a blazing vision of the republic’s future.
-In the thick of this current political era, it is worth re-watching the first national speech that … Continue reading
+I: Family Sarah Palin was like a comet zooming across the American sky — out of Alaska, a blazing vision of the republic’s future.
+In the thick of this current political era, it is worth re-watching the first national … Continue reading

 Posted in Uncategorized